-Fittingly, the book ends with the creed that the students of the Promise Academy recite (try to overlook the split infinitive in deference to the good sentiments expressed):
+Fittingly, the book ends with the creed that the students of the Promise Academy recite:

-Note: As of the author’s writing in June, 2009, Congress did not yet approve the White House’s request for planning grants to go to community-based non-profits interested in applying to start a Promise Neighborhood.
+Note: As of the author’s writing in June, 2009, Congress had not approved the White House’s request for planning grants to go to community-based non-profits interested in applying to start a Promise Neighborhood.

 Evaluation: I have always been interested in the enduring problem of poverty, as well as the challenges of education.
 If either or both of these subjects interest you, I believe you will find this book quite rewarding.
 You can also learn more about the Harlem Children’s Zone on its website, here.